ttm/musicLegacy/README.rst

 ==================================================================

 This project delivers routines for music oriented sound synthesis in a sample based system.
+MASS can be though of as a sample level DAW system, in which the objects manipulated are in fact the array of samples describing the sound wave that will reach a listener ear.

 All parameters are updated in a sample by sample rate and calculations are made in 64 bit floating point.
 All operations are described by